-- A. The Faculty Development Committee shall approve all applications for reassignment of duties that do not require additional funding and have been endorsed by the applicant's Division. - B. Consultation will occur between the WOUFT, the University and the faculty in the establishment of guidelines for the allocation of the faculty development monies described in Section 6 above in this Article, and provide these guidelines to the Faculty Development Committee by February 13, 2004.
+- A. The Faculty Development Committee shall approve all applications for reassignment of duties that do not require additional funding and have been endorsed by the applicant's Division. - B. Consultation will occur between the WOUFT and the University in the establishment of guidelines for the allocation of the faculty development monies described in Section 6 above in this Article, and provide these guidelines to the Faculty Development Committee by October 15, 2007.
 The Faculty Development Committee shall follow these guidelines in deciding which applications for Faculty Development funding will be approved.